csariyildiz/csariyildiz.github.io/_posts/technical/english/2023-01-06-sample-thesis-structure.md

 </tbody></table>

 * As a rough approximation, using standard formatting guidelines (12-point Times New Roman font, double-spaced, 1-inch margins), 80,000 words in a thesis would likely result in approximately 320 to 350 pages.
+* Remember that the page counts are approximate, and actual lengths can vary based on the depth of content and the formatting of your thesis.
+* It's essential to focus on the quality of your research, writing, and analysis rather than strictly adhering to predefined page counts.
+* It takes APA (6th ed.) as the basis.
 * The rest of the document is created using simple definitions and padding text.

 ## Preliminary Pages